debackerl/pgasus/README.md

 # pgasus

-## PostgreSQL API Server for Universal Stack
+## The REST interface to PostgreSQL

 This software is of beta quality at the moment.
 Expect production quality by end of 2015.